Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 We could describe compositional-based surrogate optimization as compound grey-box system whit a lot of open research areas where surrogate should improve, managing portfolio, compare of predictions Pareto fronts.
-As a developer, you can be focused on a specific problem and don't know how to implement other components.
+As a developer, you can be focused on a specific problem and don’t know how to implement other components.
 This is one of the main advantages of the described approach.